vmzhivetyev/video-auto-montage/README.md

 # video-auto-montage
-Generic script which extracts potentialy interesting moment out of capture game video based on audio peaks.
+This script extracts potentialy interesting moments (based on audio peaks) out of a game screen capture video.

 # Installation (Windows)